I took my first yoga class in the early 1980s.

 Almost every studio offers at least one reduced-fee or by-donation class per week.

 Yoga studios know class fees are too expensive for some people, but they want to make yoga accessible to everyone, so they offer these classes at a lower price.
-In the Bethesda, MD, studio I frequent most often, the community classes are usually full.
+In the Bethesda, Maryland, studio I frequent most often, the community classes are usually full.

 Most studios offer a deep discount on the first week or two, and sometimes even the first month of classes.